Baanista/SpaceParticleSimulator/readme.md

 -press S to spawn grid of 5 by 5 particles at the mouse

+-press TAB to bring up the my custimized consol

 (message me for any questions)

 here is my discord(https://discord.gg/xYbyAZScMG)